 MySQL sources do not include Google Test.
 To install it so that you can use it, use one of these approaches:

 Install a single instance of Google Test.
-This installation method works for both CMake and autotools builds.
-MySQL requires Google Test 1.5 or higher.
+MySQL requires Google Test 1.6 or higher.

-To download Google Test from the Subversion repository, see http://code.google.com/p/googletest/source/checkout.
+To download Google Test from the Subversion repository, use svn checkout http://googletest.googlecode.com/svn/trunk/ googletest-read-only

 If a Google Test package is available for your operating system, you can install it using the package manager.
 For example, you might be able to use apt-get for Debian Linux.